Quick Decade+

 F2P Craftable

-Procedural Skin
+Procedural Skin System

-The basic output is very similar to CS:GO's gun skin system, but instead of loot boxes, players use resources they can apply to ships through a custom crafting system.This includes the ability to swap out parts of the ship's mesh, tied to our custom procedural animation system.It has been a hit with users and is our core F2P monetization system.This was my core responsibility at Lunchbox Entertainment, and I worked alongside an amazing Tech Artist (Gerry Ricard) in developing the core system and tooling for him.
+I was entrusted with our core F2P monetization system and is one of the largest single core features I built at Lunchbox.
+The work spanned on-off over the 2 years based off our teams needs.The basics is very similar to CS:GO's gun texture skin system, but instead of loot boxes, players use earn-able/purchasable resources they can apply to ships through a custom crafting system.And on eunique aspect is the ability to swap out parts of the ship's mesh, tied to our custom procedural animation system.The final in-game UI was done by our UI/UX designer and UI Engineer, though I helped refactor and improve the skinning system for their needs.I worked alongside an amazing 3D artist / Tech Artist (Gerry Ricard) in developing the core system and tooling for him.
+And worked with our Designer/Founder Arik Torkelson who came up with the system on the monetization and data structures.

 Optimized